 Thanks for stopping by!
-I started QAInsights blog to help software testers in test automation and performance testing.
-This blog is now dedicated more around performance testing tools.
-I also conduct 1-on-1 online training, please connect with me for more details.
+I started QAInsights blog to help software testers with test automation and performance testing.
+This blog is now dedicated to performance testing tools.
+I also conduct 1-on-1 online training.
+Please contact me for more details.
 You can read more about me here.

-I primarily work on Micro Focus LoadRunner (Web, Web Services, TruClient, and DevWeb protocols), Apache JMeter, Tricentis NeoLoad, Dynatrace, and Splunk.
-You can see articles about AWS, occasionally.
+I primarily work on Micro Focus LoadRunner (Web, Web Services, TruClient, and DevWeb protocols), Apache JMeter, Tricentis NeoLoad, Dynatrace, Kibana, Kubernetes and Splunk.

-Please click the below subscribe button to get notified brand-new tutorials about the performance testing and more.
+Please click the subscribe button to get notified of brand-new tutorials about performance testing and more.

 Somethings about me